DamienGlynn/FindMyHorse/README.md

 # FindMyHorse
 Final Year Project

-Uses image procsessing and machine learning to to detect facial recognition of horses.
+Uses image procsessing and machine learning to detect the face of a horse in an image.